 Will I Get Taxed by Korea or My Home Country?

 As you are granted a work visa, you are treated the same as everyone else in Korea so you pay Korean taxes.
-Typically this amounts to about 4-7% of your salary.
-Certain countries allow you to register as a non-resident and therefore become tax exempt, but I don’t know very much about this.
+The taxes you will pay in South Korea are typically:

 Can I Choose Which Currency I Get Paid In?